LinuxCommandLibrary

 -a, --activate

-Activates the screen saver immediately.
+Activates the screensaver immediately.

--d, --disable
+-d, --deactivate

-Inhibits the screensaver from activating.
+Deactivates the screensaver, preventing it from activating.

 -q, --query